Dutch Design Week Skip to main content

 $3,900–4,300

-Includes airfare, local housing, transportation, some entrance fees, and international health insurance.
+Includes airfare, local housing, transportation, program entrance fees, and international health insurance.

 Does not include food or personal expenses.